MajoranG/nishida-web/README.md

 # nishida-web
-is the official website of Nishida Research Institute.
+is an official website of Nishida Research Institute.

 ## License
 [WTFPL](LICENSE)